IRamNoc/iznes/components/datagrid-list/readme.md

 # Dynamic Datagrid Component
 A configurable component for datagrids that can handle displaying, filtering, searching and exporting list data.
-Having a central component will help acheive a consistency across datagrids, making them easier to maintain and update, as well as helping to remove boilerplate code from local components.
+Having a central component will help achieve a consistency across datagrids, making them easier to maintain and update, as well as helping to remove boilerplate code from local components.

 # Usage: